Adnan Amar

 Adnan Amar (born 17 February 1983) is an English professional boxer.

 Personal life

-Amar took up the sport aged 15,inspired by Naseem Hamed and Brendan Ingle, stating Ingle as the biggest influence in his career.
+Amar was born in Nottingham to a family of British Pakistani origin.
+Amar took up the sport aged 15, inspired by Naseem Hamed and Brendan Ingle, stating Ingle as the biggest influence in his career.
 He has stated he didn't have much of an amateur career, coming on and off the sport for two years before turning professional at 18.
 Amongst his boxing heroes are Muhammad Ali, Naseem Hamed, Junior Witter and Sugar Ray Leonard.

 Professional career

 Light Middleweight

-He started his career as a Light Middleweight, where he won the British Masters Light Middleweight Title, by way of 6th round TKO.
+He started his career as a Light Middleweight, where he won the British Masters Light Middleweight Title, by way of 6th-round TKO.

 Light-Welterweight

 Amar fought then undefeated prospect Dean Hickman at light-welterweight, only to lose the fight.
 He later stated that he wanted to avenge his loss but at welterweight as light-welterweight was not a division he could healthily fight in.

 Welterweight

-He later moved to Welterweight where he won the BBBofC Midlands Area welterweight title, winning it by way of 10th round TKO, and the BBBofC English welterweight title.
+He later moved to Welterweight where he won the BBBofC Midlands Area welterweight title, winning it by way of 10th-round TKO, and the BBBofC English welterweight title.
 He had hoped to challenge Craig Watson for the Commonwealth welterweight stating "It's a title I just can't wait to fight for...Hopefully my promoter will bring the fight to Nottingham."
 Although the fight never took place.
 He later lost his English welterweight title to Lee Purdy, and stated that dehydration was the cause of his loss and that he plans to move back up in weight.